Shape elements

 • Paths must not use the Q command.

-A fill defines the interior color of a path.
-This is the color that appears within the boundaries of the shape.
+A fill defines the interior of a path.
+It can be a color, an image, or a video.
 For example, if you wanted to create a pink square, the color pink would be the fill.

 A stroke is an outline that can be applied to a path.
 This outline is rendered along the edges of a path and can be configured with a custom weight (width) and color.

-The view box is a rectangular area that defines the coordinates of the shape element.
-It determines how the shape should be scaled, rotated, or positioned when it is displayed.
+The view box is a rectangular area that defines the coordinates of the shape.
+It determines how the shape should be scaled, rotated, or positioned when it's displayed.

 To learn more, see the MDN documentation.